 Building a solid emergency fund is essential for safeguarding against surprise life expenses.
-However, the 2013 Assets & Opportunity Scorecard reveals that 44 percent of Americans are “liquid asset poor,” meaning they lack enough savings to cover three months’ worth of living expenses and do not have savings to allocate toward future expenditures like buying a home or paying for a child’s college education.
+However, the 2013 Assets and Opportunity Scorecard revealed that 44 percent of Americans are “liquid asset poor,” meaning they lack enough savings to cover three months’ worth of living expenses and do not have savings to allocate toward future expenditures like buying a home or paying for a child’s college education.

 But even those who succeed at starting an emergency savings account can fall victim to depleting their funds for the wrong reasons.

 It’s very easy to fall into the habit of thinking that every bill you’re faced with is an urgent expense your day-to-day checking account cannot bear to handle.
 Knowing how to decipher a true financial emergency from just another bill is important if you expect to continue growing your savings.

 Common Reasons to Tap Into an Emergency Fund

 There are many different reasons why people have dipped into their emergency savings fund.
 Some use the account as a general savings account that clumps emergency funds and personal goals like saving for a home down payment or wedding into one fund, while others make the mistake of using their emergency money as a second checking account.

 Finally, there are a few individuals who use their emergency funds as originally intended — to protect against an unforeseen expense that is unavoidable and time-sensitive.
 Our friends at Money Crashers know exactly what this level of financial urgency entails, as David Bakke explains his impetus for using his emergency money.